evoth/blog-content/posts/2023-06-27_chatgpt/index.md

 But, on the other hand, this reluctance to forfeit some form of "purity" is naive because we already do this every day in the form of technology.
 That's what it *does*: it augments our natural abilities by allowing us to take shortcuts, but in the process we lose control and agency.

-If I want to learn something new today, I can head over to YouTube, or Wikipedia, or whatever, and I will likely find knowledge that is useful to me in that moment.
+If I want to learn something new today, I can head over to somewhere like YouTube or Wikipedia, and I will likely find knowledge that is useful to me in that moment.
 But in order to be immediately useful, it has to be surface level, pre-digested.
 I'm trading the time it would have taken to gather that information myself for control over the ability to make my own interpretation.
 The same could be said for ChatGPT, social media, and the news, but the same could also be said for books, manufactured products, or even going to a restaurant.

 In short, this is just another chapter in the cycle of technological advancement:
 1. Breakthrough